The Vatican

 Description

-The Vatican was the location of the Pope’s coronation by three cardinal bishops, and after his consecration, the procession would begin leaving the Vatican to move through the city, from one side to the other.
-Dressed in formal wear, the Pope would join the procession wearing both the episcopal miter and the royal crown, a combination of the religious and political power that he had been bestowed.
 The procession was divided into seventeen parts, with lower level clergy, horses, and flag bearers in the front.
-There would have been a parade of animals, brightly red banners with cherubim, and the sub deacons carrying the crosses.
-Behind them would be officials, like scribes, lawyers, judges, singers, all the way to the back where high-ranking priests, cardinals, and bishops would follow.
+Next, there was a parade of animals, bright red banners with cherubim, and subdeacons carrying crosses.
+Behind them were officials like scribes, lawyers, judges and singers, all the way to the back where high-ranking priests, cardinals, and bishops would follow.
 The seventeenth layer of the procession was the newly crowned Pope.

 Creator